abilian/hop3/.builds/00readme.md

 TODO: fix all builds.

+NB: we'd like to run CI against all the possible Linux distributions available on Sourcehut, but we're limited to 4.

+So we're focusing on: Ubuntu, Debian, Fedora, and Rocky Linux for now.

 ## Memento

 Here is a brief description of the packaging situation for each of the (potentially) supported operating systems and distributions: